Pvt. Allen Franklin Sills

 Members of the 192nd who were 29 years old or older were allowed to resign from federal service.
 Allen volunteered to replace a National Guardsman released from federal service.
 He was assigned to C Company.

-Over different train routes that companies of the battalion made their way to San Francisco, California.
-Also arriving with them were their "new" M3 Tanks.
-The tanks were new to the battalion but came from the 753rd.
-Once in San Francisco, they were taken by ferry to Angel Island.
-There they received physicals and inoculated for duty in the Philippine Islands.
+Over different train routes that companies of the battalion made their way to Ft.
+Mason in San Francisco, California.
+Also arriving with them were their "new" M3 Tanks, which were new to the battalion but came from the 753rd.
+Once in San Francisco, they were taken by ferry, the U.S.A.T.
+General Frank M. Coxe, to Angel Island, where they received physicals and inoculated for duty in the Philippine Islands by the battalion's medical detachment.

 For the next seventeen days the tankers worked to remove cosmoline from their weapons.
 The grease was put on the weapons to protect them from rust while at sea.
 They also loaded ammunition belts and did tank maintenance.